Fentress County License Hearing Guide

 Preparing for your ALR hearing is essential for maximizing your chances of success.

-• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that challenges the officer's observations or the accuracy of the chemical test results.
+• Gather Evidence: Collect any evidence that supports your case, such as:

-• The legality of the traffic stop.
+• The legality of the initial traffic stop

-• The validity of the field sobriety tests.
+• The validity of the field sobriety tests

 Possible Outcomes